 What are the risks of a plugged duct?

-If a plugged duct is not treated, it may lead to mastitis.
-Mastitis is an infection in your breast.
+A plugged duct may lead to a breast infection called mastitis.
 An abscess (pus pocket) may form in the same area as the plugged duct.
 A plugged duct may make breastfeeding painful.

 What can I do to help prevent a plugged duct?

-- Breastfeed often: Breastfeed your baby 8 to 12 times each day or any time he shows signs of being hungry.
-Signs include looking more awake, being more active, and mouthing.
-Mouthing is when your baby puts his hands in his mouth or acts like he is sucking.
+- Breastfeed often.
+Breastfeed your baby 8 to 12 times each day or any time he shows signs of being hungry.
+Signs include looking more awake and being more active.
+He may also put his hands in his mouth or act like he is sucking.
 You may need to wake your baby to breastfeed more often, or use a pump if your baby cannot empty your breasts.

 Where can I find more information?